burakbayramli/emacs-jupyter/README.md

 ## LIMITATIONS

 * For now, there is one kernel per Emacs session.

+* At the start, I have to hit f11 or `'reload-pymacs` to force initialization.
+I did not yet hook this up to a buffer load.
+However this command is useful for other

+![alt text][emacs-ipython.png]